Ha-Kyeong/Tom_and_Jerry/README.md

         #### Code Here! ####
 ```

 WARNING: Do not change class/def name, arguments and return.
 Just fill the designated blank space.

 ## 3. Guideline for Environment setting
 Since this game only contains Python Standard Libraries (that is, automatically installed libraries when you installed python), you don't have to install any 3rd Party libraries.
 Therefore, you don't need to worry about the version setting or any conflict resulting from it.
 There are two ways to conduct this game on your pc.
 ### 1. Use git and VSCode
+Type this instruction on the terminal
+    git clone
 ### 2. Make the files manually on your pc
 copy and paste these files and on your pc.